rust-lang/book/src/ch17-05-traits-for-async.md

 </figure>

 This means that we can do things like replace one string with another at the exact same location in memory as in Figure 17-8.
-This does not violate the `Pin` contract because `String`—like most other types in Rust—implements `Unpin`, because it has no internal references that make it unsafe to move around!
+This doesn’t violate the `Pin` contract because `String`—like most other types in Rust—implements `Unpin`, because it has no internal references that make it unsafe to move around!